iter8-tools/canary-tekton-example/README.md

 ## Running the Pipeline

-### Create `PipelineRun`

-Finally, to execute a Tekton pipeline, we create a `PipelineRun`.
+Finally, to execute a Tekton pipeline, we must create a `PipelineRun`.
 When created, it manages the execution of the pipeline.
-We can follow the execution of the pipeline by observing the pods that are created.
+We can follow the execution of the pipeline:

+    watch kubectl --namespace ${NAMESPACE} get taskrun

 We can follow the execution of iter8 by observing the creation of the experiment:

     watch kubectl --namespace ${NAMESPACE} experiments.iter8.tools

+### Manual Creation

 An example `PipelineRun` is captured [here](https://github.ibm.com/kalantar/iter8-tekton-blog/blob/master/pipelinerun.yaml).
 It can be applied as:

-    kubectl --namespace ${NAMESPACE} apply --filename

-## Conclusions
+### Via webhooks

+Define a webhook using the Tekton dashboard.
+Define it in your clone of the reviews project.

+Once the webhook is defined, it can be triggered by pushing a change to the github repo.

+Modify line 41 of `reviews-application/src/main/java/application/rest/LibertyRestEndpoint.java` by chaging the value of `star_color`.

+Pushing this change will automatically create a new `PipelineRun` object which will cause the pipeline to execute.